Cherry Hinton Road

 Funding and timescales

-Funding for this project has come from S106 developer contributions and initial estimated costs are in the region of £1m.
+Funding for this project has come from S106 developer contributions.
 The funding is for cycling and walking improvements, but could also include some landscaping, such as planting, benches or cycle parking.

-If you have any questions about the proposals or the survey, please get in touch.
+If you have any questions about the proposals, please get in touch.

 Phone: 01223 699 069